Commonly Asked C++ Interview Questions | Set 1

 1) C++ is a kind of superset of C, most of C programs except few exceptions (See this and this) work in C++ as well.

 2) C is a procedural programming language, but C++ supports both procedural and Object Oriented programming.

 3) Since C++ supports object oriented programming, it supports features like function overloading, templates, inheritance, virtual functions, friend functions.
 These features are absent in C.

-4) C++ supports exception handling at language level, in C exception handling is done in traditional if-else style.
+4) C++ supports exception handling at a language level, in C exception handling, is done in the traditional if-else style.

 5) C++ supports references, C doesn’t.